The Scottish Fire and Rescue Service’s new ‘Winter & Festive Safety’ leaflet offers lots of valuable information. Here are some top winter safety tips

 - Extinguish all candles before you go to bed.
 Never leave a burning candle in a bedroom.

 - Be especially careful with night lights and tea lights, which can get hot enough to melt plastic.
-Always put candles on a heat resistant surface/ holders.
+Always put candles on a heat resistant surface/holders.

 - Leaving cookers unattended or being distracted while cooking is the most frequent cause of fire in the home.
 Never cook hot food while under the influence of alcohol or drugs.
+Make sure you have at least one heat alarm in every kitchen in your home.

 - Most fatal fires are caused by smoker's materials.
 Don’t smoke in your chair if you’ve been drinking or you’re feeling tired.
 If you do feel tired smoke outside or stand up and smoke at a window or outside door.